wpopal/opal-estate-pro/readme.txt

 * Account Button

 = WHAT IS NEW IN PRO VERSION =
+* Suport API use to develop great web app and mobile app .
 * Agency Agency and allow edit profile with user having Opal Estate Agency Role.
 Display Properties and members of agency
 * Implement Google Capcha for all Email Form
 * Implement Saved Search Form allowing user save theirs result as loved collection.
 They are managed with Saved Search Menu of user dashboard